 To begin with, there are many parameters that make oral communication powerful such as voice tone and emotions.
-By oral spoken people can change their tone of speaking to have more influence on others.
-As an example, with high and strong tone people get this feeling that the Speakman is certain and believes what they say.
-In addition, emotions can easily be seen and felt in oral communications. some emotions such as anger, happiness and sadness are clear in their voice, therefore, people get more affected by them and the speaker can make fake sad or confidence to cheat and affect them in contracts. which is not seen in written communication and people can read it without getting affected by side parameters.
+With oral communication, people can change their tone of voice to have more influence on others.
+As an example, with a high and strong tone people get this feeling that the speaker is certain and believes what they say.
+In addition, emotions can easily be seen and felt in oral communications. some emotions such as anger, happiness and sadness are clear in their voice; therefore, people get more affected by them and the speaker can make fake sad or confidence to cheat and affect them in contracts.
+This is not seen in written communication and people can read without getting affected by side parameters.

-On the other hand, in face-to-face communication people have body language either.
-Therefore, people are not only affected by the tone and emotions the speaker has but also they get effected by their body language. by body language, people can find out if the Speakman is a shy, friendly, liar or confident person.
+Additionally, in face-to-face communication people have body language as well.
+Therefore, people are not only affected by the tone and emotions of the speaker but they are also influenced by their body language.
+Through watching the body language, people can find out if the speaker is shy, friendly, a liar or confident person.
 To make it more clear, confident people sit or stand comfortably and they move their hands during the conversation which makes them trustable.
-It is clear that these factors have no influence on written conversation and as a result, people's brain can be affected just by words, not emotions and feelings.
+It is clear that these factors have no influence in written conversation and as a result, people's brain can only be affected by words, not emotions and feelings.

-In conclusion, I am of the idea that written communication only has the power of words however spoken communication has the power of emotion, tone and body language which affects the emotional part of people's character which has more influence on people`s decisions.
+In conclusion, I am of the idea that written communication only has the power of words; however, spoken communication has the power of emotion, tone and body language which affect the emotional part of people's character which has more influence on people`s decisions.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Good coherence and cohesion.